omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Finished chapter 1 for now.
+Still reading 2.4 for now.
-Should start at page 28 in the book.
+Should start from page 39 but also go back to remember what I wrote because there is a lot of code that I didn't understand.